 How Do We Hear?

 To understand how loud noises can damage our hearing, we have to understand how we hear.
 Hearing depends on a series of complex steps that change sound waves in the air into electrical signals.
 The auditory nerve then carries these signals to the brain for us to understand.
-Watch the video to learn more about how we hear and check out the How Do We Hear? fact sheet.
+Learn how sounds make their way from the source to your brain with this video and check out the How Do We Hear? fact sheet.

 Noise-induced hearing loss happens when tiny hair-like structures (stereocilia) that sit on top of hair cells in the inner ear are damaged by noises that are too loud and/or last for too long.
 When stereocilia are damaged, the hair cells can’t send information about the sound to the brain.
 This leads to noise-induced hearing loss.
 This type of hearing loss is permanent.